The duty on employers

 - Assess race equality impacts

 - Employers should review their risk assessment and control measures and consider how their plans will eliminate racial discrimination, advance racial equality and promote good relations with different racial groups, taking account of gender and age factors.
 These equality impact assessments should be published to help foster public confidence.

 - Review local transmission data

-- Data in respect of the local ‘R’ number should be shared with school/college employers regularly, including data in respect of the ‘R’ number for BAME populations, to enable employers effectively to keep under review their COVID-19 risk assessments, controls and contingency plans.
+- Data in respect of the local ‘R’ number should be shared with school/college employers regularly, including data in respect of the ‘R’ number for Black populations, to enable employers effectively to keep under review their Covid-19 risk assessments, controls and contingency plans.

 - Communicate and engage with relevant local stakeholders

-See Public Health England (2020), Disparities in the risk and outcomes of COVID-19; and Public Health England (2020), Beyond the data: Understanding the impact of COVID-19 on BAME groups.
+See Public Health England (2020), Disparities in the risk and outcomes of Covid-19; and Public Health England (2020), Beyond the data: Understanding the impact of Covid-19 on Black groups.